 Ziff Davis’ Upsana Gautam has provided an in-depth technical description of the approach that Google uses for Automatic Speech Recognition (ASR).
 According to her, it is only possible by developing an understanding of Google’s voice processing technology.
 Only then will we be able to learn how it works, its function, and develop effective strategies.

 Upsana said that Google’s Automatic Speech Recognition works as a three-part process.
-It involves sound signal processing that is responsible for converting voices into mathematical data, speech modelling that is responsible for determining the meaning of what has been said (speech/ voice uttered), and delivery of search results that are relevant to the voice search.
+It involves sound signal processing that is responsible for converting voices into mathematical data, speech modeling that is responsible for determining the meaning of what has been said (speech/ voice uttered), and delivery of search results that are relevant to the voice search.

 At each of these stages, to enhance and gauge accuracy, Google uses quality metrics.
 Here are some useful examples of how it is done: